Barry Thomas (artist)

-Barry Thomas is a New Zealand artist and film maker.
+Barry Noel Thomas is a New Zealand artist and film maker.
 He is known for creating 1min art films called rADz and for his activism art including in the 1970s planting cabbages in an empty building site in Wellington City.

 Biography

 Thomas's first work experience was working on a film set when he was 16.
 The film was Uenuku, a Māori language drama and also working on it were many artists from Blerta (Geoff Murphy, Bruno Lawrence and Alun Bollinger).
 After that experience he went to the National Film Unit as a trainee cameraperson.
 Thomas went on to art school in the late 1970s at the Ilam School of Fine Arts in Christchurch.
 He was a peer of Vincent Ward and they worked together on the film A State of Siege.

 In the 1970s Thomas formed The Artists' Co-op along with Eva Yuen, Ian Hunter, Terry Handscombe and Ross Boyd to "work outside the traditional areas of painting and object sculpture, in the more ephemeral realms of performance and conceptual art."
 This cooperative received a grant from New Zealand's Arts Council to connect a community within New Zealand and to international artists.

-In 1976 Thomas performed an activist intervention in protest of racism and in connection to HART (Halt All Racist Tours).
-Thomas and friends outlined words "WELCOME TO RACIST GAME" with weed-killer onto the pitch of Lancaster Park rugby field in time for the grass to die before a rugby match where two South African rugby players were due to join the team.
+In 1976 Thomas had inspired protest reaction at the match of retired All Black rugby legend Fergie McCormac to which two white South African rugby players had been invited.
+Thomas and others intervened at this rugby match at Christchurch's famed Lancaster Park by writing on the field with weedkiller in 20 foot high letters the phrase "WELCOME TO RACIST GAME."
+This was oriented directly at the TV cameras.
+This was five years before the civil unrest of the anti apartheid 1981 South Africa rugby tour of New Zealand.

 The New Zealand Festival of the Arts in 1977 used a 'happening' by Thomas as the opening event called The Party, where guest were invited but the promised food and drinks were behind a wall of plastic.
-A group of guests broke down the plastic after 3 minutes.
+A group of guests led by fellow artist Andrew Drummond formed a faux rugby scrum and broke down the plastic after 3 minutes.